 - 1. Only elective courses or Educational Options can be considered. - 2.
 The request for Pass/Fail must be made within the first 20 days of class for a year-long course, and within the first 10 days of class for a semester course. - 3.
-A maximum of 1 credit may be taken Pass/Fail (1 year-long course or 2 semester courses) during a student's high school career. - 4.
+A maximum of 1 credit may be taken Pass/Fail (1 year-long course or 2-semester courses) during a student's high school career. - 4.
 The student must fulfill all course requirements. - 5.
-A grade of D- or better must be earned in order to receive a Pass. - 6.
+A grade of D- or better must be earned to receive a Pass. - 6.
 A Pass will not be counted when determining grade point average.
 A Fail will be calculated into a student's grade point average. - 7.
-A consent form must be signed by the student, parent/guardian, teacher of record, and appropriate counselor prior to the deadline to opt-in. - The Pass/Fail determination is not placed on transcripts until the end of the academic year and students will receive a letter grade for the course through the end of the academic year except for first semester average.
+A consent form must be signed by the student, parent/guardian, teacher of record, and appropriate counselor before the deadline to opt-in. - 8.
+The Pass/Fail determination is not placed on transcripts until the end of the academic year and students will receive a letter grade for the course through the end of the academic year except for the first-semester average.

-Early Graduation:
+Early Graduation

 The Board acknowledges that most students derive the maximum scholastic and social benefits from a four-year high school program.
 However, students who accelerate through the District's academic program and complete the requirements of the Ohio Department of Education are permitted to graduate early.
 Early graduation is available to high school students, provided they follow all of the requirements established for this purpose.
 Students interested in early graduation must complete an application found in the Guidance Office.
-The application is due no later than June 15 prior to the student's intended year of graduation.
+The application is due no later than June 15 before the student's intended year of graduation.
 Approval or Denial will be decided by the Senior Class Counselor and the High School Principal.
-Once approval for early graduation requirements are completed.
-The diploma may be given at the completion of all requirements or at the next graduation ceremony.
-While this option is available to students who qualify, students, parents/guardians, counselors, and the school administration should consider heavily whether it is an appropriate option for each individual child.
+Once approval for early graduation is established, the student becomes a member of the class in the school year in which his/her graduation requirements are completed.
+The diploma may be given after all requirements or at the next graduation ceremony.
+While this option is available to students who qualify, students, parents/guardians, counselors, and the school administration should consider heavily whether it is an appropriate option for each child.
 Many advantages can be found through early graduation, but there can be negative effects as well.
 All factors must be considered in making an informed decision about early graduation.

-Career Advising and Student Success Plans:
+Career Advising and Student Success Plans